-The Cut of a diamond refers to it’s proportions, symmetry, finish and polish.
-The factors determine the fire, brilliance, sparkle and overall beauty of the diamond.
-This is the only factor of a diamond that is influenced by humans and where the diamond cutter’s art and skill present itself.
-A well cut diamond, highest on the Diamond Quality Pyramid, will reflect light from one mirror-like facet to another, while cuts that are too shallow or deep may impede the natural brilliance and reflectivity of the stone.
+A diamond’s sparkle is created through the mirror-like reflection of light internally amongst the facets.
+While the cut of a diamond refers often refers to general shape (round, cushion, oval, etc); it can be further broken down to measure a stone’s proportions, symmetry, finish and polish.
+These factors determine the fire, brilliance, sparkle and overall beauty of the stone, and are graded as either poor, fair, good, very good, excellent.
+The cut of a diamond is the only factor influencing the stone’s value that is directly affected by humans and where the diamond cutter’s art and skill can truly present itself.
+A round brilliant triple excellent cut diamond, will reflect light from one mirror-like facet to another, until it releases through the top of the stone, while cuts that are too shallow or deep may impede the natural brilliance and reflectivity.

 The Ideal Cut of a diamond describes a round, brilliant stone that has been cut to exact, mathematically correct proportions so that light entering from any direction is 100% reflected through the top and dispersed into a display of sparkling flashes and rainbow of colors.

 The first round brilliant cut diamond was designed in 1919 by Marcel Tolkowsky.
 A Russian diamond cutter who was fascinated by the reflective qualities of diamonds, Tolkowsky derived a mathematical formula to bring out the optimal amount of brilliance and fire within a stone.
 He published his work in his book, Diamond Design, in 1919 and technology advancement made finally made it possible to cut stones to these specifications decades later.